timescale/docs/api/get_telemetry_report.md

 ## get_telemetry_report()

-If background [telemetry] is enabled, returns the string sent to our servers.
+If background [telemetry][telemetry] is enabled, returns the string sent to our servers.
 If telemetry is not enabled, outputs INFO message affirming telemetry is disabled and returns a NULL report.